• Home

 Photo from marseille-tourisme.com

-It’s a sweet olive oil bread flavoured with fleur d’oranger (orange blossom) and sometimes anise, de ending on the region.
-It contains no eggs or butter, and the texture is like a cross between brioche and Foccacia.
+It’s a slightly sweet olive oil bread flavoured with fleur d’oranger (orange blossom) and sometimes anise, depending on the region.
+It contains no butter or eggs and the texture is like a cross between brioche and Foccacia.

 one of the 13 desserts of Provence: pompe a l'huile or Fougasse made with olive oil bread

-• How to eat: According to tradition, the bread should be torn with fingers, not cut, because this is the way Jesus ate his bre d at the last supper.
-Otherwise, you’ll have financial ruin the following year.
+According to tradition, this bread, which symbolizes success and the Eucharist during mass, should be torn with fingers, not cut, because this is how Jesus ate his bread at the Last Supper.

-Must-Have: The four beggars: 4 Types of nuts and dried Fruit
+The four beggars: 4 Types of nuts and dried fruit

 4 Mendiants ( The four beggars)